collectd/collectd/contrib/postgresql/README.md

 Description:
 ------------

-Second database layout is done on postgresql 15, by <INSERT NAME>.
+Second database layout is done on postgresql 15, by Georg Gast.

 It has some advantages over first one: The data has much higher data locality as it stays in one table and much less unneeded text columns.
 This leads to much smaller table spaces.
 In my case the first setup created about 300 MB per day.
 The new setup about 50 MB with the advantage of depending data near each other.